WebThingsIO/addon-list/README.md

 List of installable add-ons for the Mozilla WebThings Gateway.
-These are discoverable from the **Settings** page.
+These are discoverable from the **Settings -> Add-ons** page.

 # Building Add-ons

-The add-on API is described in [this document](https://github.com/mozilla-iot/wiki/wiki/Adapter-API).
+The add-on API is described in [this document][adapter-api].

-You should also take a look at the [guidelines](https://github.com/mozilla-iot/addon-list/blob/master/guidelines.md) for building add-ons.
+You should also take a look at the [guidelines][guidelines] for building add-ons.

 # Packaging Add-ons

-Your add-on should be packaged as an npm-compatible package.
-If it is written in Javascript and is actually npm-compatible, you can simply package it with `npm pack`.
-If not, the [layout](https://github.com/mozilla-iot/wiki/wiki/Add-On-System-Design#package-layout) needs to be the same.

-The add-on package should also include a `SHA256SUMS` file, containing checksums of all included files (other than itself), and it should bundle all required dependencies other than `gateway-addon`, i.e. your entire `node_modules` directory.
-This applies to add-ons written in other languages, as well.
+Your add-on should be packaged according to [this document][manifest].

 ## Packages with Binaries

 If your package contains any binaries, i.e. executables, shared libraries, etc., you must cross-compile for any architecture(s) you want to support and distribute a package for each.
 The currently supported architectures are:

 * `any`: Use this if your package does not contain binaries, i.e. if it's pure Javascript/Python.
 * `darwin-x64`: 64-bit Mac OS X
 * `linux-arm`: Linux on 32-bit ARM (this should be built to support armv6, such as older Raspberry Pi generations)
 * `linux-arm64`: Linux on 64-bit ARM
 * `linux-ia32`: Linux on 32-bit x86
 * `linux-x64`: Linux on 64-bit x86
-* `openwrt-linux-arm`: OpenWrt on 32-bit ARM (this should be built to support armv6, such as older Raspberry Pi generations)
+* `openwrt-linux-arm_cortex-a7_neon-vfpv4`: OpenWrt on Raspberry Pi (and similar hardware)
+* `openwrt-linux-arm_cortex-a9_vfpv3`: OpenWrt on Turris Omnia (and similar hardware)
 * `win32-ia32`: Windows on 32-bit x86
 * `win32-x64`: Windows on 64-bit x86

 Furthermore, your packages may have to be distributed separately if the runtime requires it.
 For instance, if you're distributing a Node.js package with binaries, it will also need to be compiled for different Node.js versions.

 # Publishing Add-ons to this List

-You can submit a [pull request](https://github.com/mozilla-iot/addon-list/pulls) or an [issue](https://github.com/mozilla-iot/addon-list/issues) to this project.
+You can submit a [pull request][PR] or an [issue][issue] to this project.
 You must include the following information:

-* `name`: The package name.
-This should be the same as in your `package.json`.
+* `id`: The package ID.
+This should be the same as in your `manifest.json`.
-* `display_name`: A friendly display name for your package.
+* `name`: A friendly display name for your package.
 This will be shown in the Gateway's UI.
+This should be the same as in your `manifest.json`.
 * `description`: A friendly description for your package.
 This will be shown in the Gateway's UI.
 * `author`: Name of the add-on author.
-* `homepage`: Homepage of the add-on, i.e. the Github repository.
+* `homepage_url`: URL which points to the homepage of the add-on, i.e. the GitHub repository.
+This should be the same as in your `manifest.json`.
-* `license`: Link to the add-on's license.
+* `license_url`: URL which points to the add-on's license.
-* `type`: Primary type of this add-on.
-Should be one of: adapter, notifier
+* `primary_type`: Primary type of this add-on.
+This should be the same as in your `manifest.json`.
+Should be one of: adapter, notifier, extension
 * `packages`: An object describing supported architectures and their packages.
   Each entry should be of the form:

     ```javascript
     {